Fit-and-proper-person test: Application to the National Health Service

-In 2018 the Health Minister commissioned a review of the test which was conducted by Tom Kark QC who made 7 recommendations to strengthen it and make it applicable throughout the NHS.
-Amongst his recommendations were: to devise a set of competencies for directors to meet and be benchmarked against; to set up a central database to hold information about directors; to require full references for each director (a mandatory reference scheme) and to set up a Health Directors Standards Council to investigate and deal with serious misconduct by senior directors.
+In 2018 the Health Minister commissioned a review of the test which was conducted by Tom Kark QC, who made seven recommendations to strengthen it and make it applicable throughout the NHS.
+Among his recommendations were: to devise a set of competencies for directors to meet and be benchmarked against; to set up a central database to hold information about directors; to require full references for each director (a mandatory reference scheme) and to set up a Health Directors Standards Council to investigate and deal with serious misconduct by senior directors.
 The first two recommendations were accepted by Government, the rest are under review.

 Application in football

 The test, introduced in 2004, is mandated by the Premier League, the Football League, the National League and the Scottish Premier League.
 Anybody who takes over a club, runs one, or owns over 30% of its shares must be assessed.
 The first director known to have failed the test was Dennis Coleman, director of Rotherham United when they went into administration in 2006 and 2008.
 He claimed:

 "I came in and in effect saved the club.
 It is totally unfair for me to be disqualified."

 In November 2009, Stephen Vaughan, then owner of Chester City, became the first owner to fail the test, after he was legally disqualified from being a director of any company.
 This was a result of VAT fraud as owner of Widnes Vikings rugby club.
 He transferred control of Chester to his son, Stephen Vaughan, Jr.

 In March 2012, Rangers owner Craig Whyte was found not to be a fit and proper person as the result of an independent enquiry.

 In June 2014, Louis Tomlinson, former footballer and member of the boy band One Direction, and John Ryan, businessman and previous Chairman of Doncaster Rovers, launched a bid to buy the club but one month later Ryan was found not to be a fit and proper person due to a lack of funding.